SVLG1007 Student Leader Internship

 The objective of the unit is to enable students who are appointed Resident Advisers and Residents' Club Members at their respective UWA Colleges to enrol in a unit for academic credit in recognition of their service contribution to life on campus.
 These representatives play a vital leadership role within the student body through which they learn, develop and apply a complex mix of knowledge and skills including communication, interpersonal, decision-making, prioritisation, planning, budgeting and time management skills, as well as goal setting and project management.
 College Leaders generally benefit from community recognition and this has the potential to greatly enhance their employment opportunities and leadership skills in the future.

 - Students are able to (1) integrate practical, real-world experience in leadership and professional responsibility, using their training, knowledge and skills to be an ambassador for their college community; (2) demonstrate responsibility and citizenship by using their knowledge and skills to contribute positively to the student experience of life on campus; (3) reflect, think deeply and discuss cogently how the service experience affected them and supported their learning about issues affecting students; (4) apply conceptual knowledge, skills and problem-solving techniques to real-life situations in a professional environment; and (5) enhance their professional skills around communication, leadership, team work, service to others and management, developing their ability to think innovatively, think independently and solve problems resourcefully.

-- Typically this unit is assessed in the following ways: (1) report from the service learning provider; (2) 2 x reflection pieces on a specific topic (500 words each); and (3) final report presentation.
+- Indicative assessments in this unit are as follows: (1) report from the service learning provider; (2) 2 x reflection pieces on a specific topic (500 words each); and (3) final report presentation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.